Wessex Formation

-The Wessex Formation is a fossil-rich English geological formation that dates from the Berriasian to Barremian stages (about 145–125 million years ago) of the Early Cretaceous.
+The Wessex Formation is a fossil-rich English geological formation that dates from the Berriasian to Barremian stages of the Early Cretaceous.
 It forms part of the Wealden Group and underlies the younger Vectis Formation and overlies the Durlston Formation.
 The dominant lithology of this unit is mudstone with some interbedded sandstones.
 It is part of the strata of the Wessex Basin, exposed in both the Isle of Purbeck and the Isle of Wight.
 While the Purbeck sections are largely barren of vertebrate remains, the Isle of Wight sections are well known for producing the richest and most diverse fauna in Early Cretaceous Europe.